 Is breakfast a challenge at your house on weekday mornings?
 If you have a husband that likes to sleep late or teenagers, who never seem to want to get up early in the morning, then you have the same problem I do.
 My husband is always working late into the night so getting up in time for work is really hard for him.
 And me, being a health enthusiast and a big believer in a good breakfast, hate to see him starting his day without the proper nutrition.
 That is why I put on my thinking cap to come up with something he could bring to work and eat there.
 I wanted the breakfast to not only be delicious but provide him with much needed protein and some carbs to help get his brain going in high gear.

-By the way, you can also interchange any of the meats, such as sausage for bacon or bacon for ham, or opt for a vegetarian option by substituting spinach for the meat.
+By the way, you can also change out the bacon for sausage or ham or opt for a vegetarian option by substituting spinach for the meat.
 Get really wild and try out different cheeses in place of the cheddar too.
 I have used Gruyere, Swiss and Pepper Jack (for a little kick) and they are all oh so tasty.